Guatemala profile - Timeline

 2007 November - Alvaro Colom of centre-left National Unity of Hope Party wins presidential elections with nearly 53 percent of the vote.

 2008 October - Ex-President Alfonso Portillo is extradited from Mexico to face corruption charges.
 A court later clears him.
-He is extradited to the US in 2013 to face money laundering charges.

 2009 May - President Colom denies involvement in murder of a prominent lawyer who in a video made before to his death claimed Colom and others were out to kill him.
 A UN probe clears Mr Colom.